opentofu/opentofu/rfc/20240513-static-evaluation/module-expansion.md

 }
 ```

-**Expander structure**

-The expander is part of the evaluation context and is a tree that mirrors the configs.Config tree.
-It is built differently during validate vs plan/apply (validate does not expand).

-TODO detailed explanation

 ## Proposed structure and paths

 To implement a fully fledged static evaluator which supports for_each and count on modules/providers, the concept of module instances must be brought to all components in the previous section.

-In the prototype, I removed the concept of a "non-instanced" module path and simply deleted addrs.Module entirely and changed all references to addrs.ModuleInstance (among a number of other changes).
-This worked for the prototype, but the ramifications must be fully considered before implementation starts in earnest.
+One approach is to remove the concept of a "non-instanced" module path and simply deleted addrs.Module entirely and changed all references to addrs.ModuleInstance (among a number of other changes).
+This is a incredibly complex change with many ramifications.

 addrs.Module is simply a []string, while addrs.ModuleInstance is a pair of {string, key} where key is:
 * nil/NoKey representing no instances
 * CountKey for int count
 * ForEachKey for string for_each

-## Approaches:
-### Replace addrs.Module with addrs.ModuleInstance directly

-This approach may be the simplest, but could cause some confusion when inspecting paths.
-In practice nil would represent both NoKey and NotYetExpanded.
-In the rough prototype this was not an immediate problem, but could easily be a tripping hazard.

-Before:
-`addrs.Module["test", "resource"]`

-After:
-`addrs.ModuleInstance[{"test", nil}, {"resource", NoKey}`

-Indistinguishable from:
-`addrs.ModuleInstance[{"test", NoKey}, {"resource", NoKey}`

-### Replace addrs.Module with addrs.ModuleInstance with additional keys types

-DeferredCount and DeferredForEach could be introduced as a placeholder for expansion that is yet to happen.
-This would clearly differentiate between NoKey and not yet expanded.

-Before:
-`addrs.Module["test", "resource"]`

-After:
-`addrs.ModuleInstance[{"test", DeferredForEach}, {"resource", NoKey}`

-Clearly distinguishable from:
-`addrs.ModuleInstance[{"test", NoKey}, {"resource", NoKey}`

-### Modify addrs.Module to be similar to addrs.ModuleInstance with limited keys

-Alternatively, addrs.Module could be kept distinct from addrs.ModuleInstance, but follow a nearly identical structure.

-TODO pros/cons...

 ## Example represenations for Module -> ModuleInstance:
 **HCL (identical):**